mervagbo/mervagbo.github.io/_pages/projects.md

 ## Open data project

-In this project, we analyze the data of public bicycles in the city of Toulouse.
-[Report](http://mervagbo.github.io/projets/TER.html).
+In this project, we analyze the data of public bicycles in the city of Toulouse.[Report](http://mervagbo.github.io/projets/TER.html).

 ## Features selection